-Canon 1D X Mark II versus Canon 7D II
+Canon 1D X Mark II vs 7D Mark II

 The Canon EOS-1D X Mark II and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in February 2016 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-C sensor.
-Both cameras offer a resolution of 20 megapixel.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX Mark II) and an APS-C (7D Mark II) sensor.
+Both cameras offer a resolution of 20 megapixels.

 The side-by-side display below illustrates the physical size and weight of the Canon 1D X Mark II and the Canon 7D II.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX Mark II – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably smaller (37 percent) than the Canon 1D X Mark II.
 Moreover, the 7D Mark II is substantially lighter (41 percent) than the 1DX Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.